Cooper, UNC officials react after Supreme Court strikes down affirmative action in college admissions, says race cannot be a factor

 The Supreme Court had twice upheld race-conscious college admissions programs in the past 20 years, including as recently as 2016.

-But that was before the three Trump appointees joined the court.
+But that was before the three appointees of former President Donald Trump joined the court.
 At arguments in late October, all six conservative justices expressed doubts about the practice, which had been upheld under Supreme Court decisions reaching back to 1978.

 Lower courts also had upheld the programs at both UNC and Harvard, rejecting claims that the schools discriminated against white and Asian American applicants.